Mehrnoushfzln/final_project/README.md

 It consists of the ARM template that deploys a replicating policy strategy on a virtual machine by a created vault.

 # azure-pipelines1 and azure-pipelines
-azure-pipelines1 and azure-pipelines are Azure pipelines that created by Azure DevOps.
+azure-pipelines1 and azure-pipelines are Azure pipelines created by Azure DevOps.

+# gcp cloudshell create sqlDB.rtf
+MySQL commands are executed in Google Cloud Shell to connect to the SQL instance, create tables, and Edit Data.